N11R/FileSystemWatcher/README.md

   IDE Used: IntelliJ IDEA
   Nasra Hussein:
 This week I focused on improving the usability of the QueryForm interface.
 I added descriptive tooltips to every control; combo boxes, spinners, text fields, and buttons, using setToolTipText() so users can understand each control's purpose at a glance.
 I implemented keyboard shortcuts on all action buttons (Alt+R to Run Query, Alt+E to Export, Alt+M to Email, Alt+C to Clear, and Alt+B to go Back), along with tab-switching shortcuts (Alt+1 through Alt+4) so the form can be operated quickly without a mouse.
 To make actions more recognizable, I added Unicode icons to the buttons (▶ Run Query, 📄 Export, ✉ Email, 🗑 Clear, ↩ Return).
 I also enabled column sorting so that clicking any column header sorts the results table (setAutoCreateRowSorter(true)), and added a status bar at the bottom of the form that displays the result count (e.g. "Found 12 result(s)") to give users immediate feedback instead of relying solely on a popup dialog.
 Note that opening QueryForm depends on MainForm being wired up to call openQueryForm(), which is handled separately by the MainForm owner.

   Mariam Hussein:
+  1. BUG FIX: FileWatcher.java — CPU Busy-Wait.
+The startMonitoring() loop was calling watcher.poll() with no delay, causing the background thread to spin at 100% CPU while waiting for file events.
+Fixed by replacing poll() with poll(500, TimeUnit.MILLISECONDS) so the thread sleeps betweenchecks.
+Also added InterruptedException handling to allow the thread to shut down cleanly when interrupted.
+Added a new clearPendingEvents() method to properly encapsulate clearing the pending events list rather than exposing the list directly.

+  2. BUG FIX: ReportGenerator.java — FileWriter Resource Leak.The exportToCsv() method created a FileWriter but did not use try-with resources, meaning the file handle could be left open if an exception occurred during writing.
+Fixed by wrapping theFileWriter in a try-with-resources block so it always closes correctly regardless of whether an exception is thrown.

+  3. BUG FIX: EmailService.java — Null Input Validation.
+The sendEmail() method was missing input validation before the try block.
+If a null or blank recipient, or a null/missing file was passed in, the method would throw an exception instead of returning false cleanly.
+Fixed by adding early return checks at the top of the method before any sending logic is attempted.
+This ensures all EmailServiceTest validation tests pass correctly.

+4. ENHANCEMENT: MainForm.java — Integration and Polish
+Updated MainForm to initialize a QueryEngine instance at startup using the existing DatabaseHandler, ReportGenerator, and EmailService.
+Wired the Database > Query menu item to open Nasra's QueryForm window (previously showed a "coming soon" placeholder).
+Replaced the direct call to fileWatcher.getPendingEvents().clear() with the new fileWatcher.clearPendingEvents() method for better encapsulation.